 Become the kind of lover that is of such high quality that women and men can’t resist being with you because the relationship is just so damn good and joyful.

 Confidence is sexy.
-Ask any women what they find attractive in a man and that’s often the first thing they say.
+Ask any woman what they find attractive in a man, and that’s often the first thing they say.

 True confidence stems from a state of complete acceptance and ownership of who you are, with or without flaws.

-It is the ability to love yourself irrespective of any flaw and being able to let the world embrace you.
+It is the ability to love yourself, irrespective of any flaw, and to be able to let the world embrace you.

 Think of it as having a take it or leave it attitude without being affected by the choice made.